utelle/SQLite3MultipleCiphers/docs/configuration/config_sql_pragmas.md

 Note
 {: .label .label-red .ml-0 .mb-1 .mt-2 }
 - The value range of parameter `legacy` depends on the cipher scheme, although it is typically just a 0 / 1 decision.
+- This `PRAGMA` usually changes the default parameters according to the selected `legacy` version.
+If deviating parameter settings are required, they must be set **after** setting the `legacy` value.

 ---